お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 Close any open terminal windows, then power cycle both boards, and with both boards plugged into your computer, open up a terminal window for each board

-Hit the reset button each board to bring up the Connectivity Test options for each board
+Hit the reset button of each board to bring up the Connectivity Test options

 Refer to